-A candidate will be permitted reassessment in any taught course for which he or she has obtained a grade E or worse.
-All reassessment results will be capped at grade D. A candidate will be entitled to one reassessment only in any course and the timing and nature of the reassessment will be as specified in the Programme Document.
+A candidate will be permitted reassessment in any taught course for which he or she has obtained a Grade E or worse.
+All reassessment results will be capped at Grade D. A candidate will be entitled to one reassessment only in any course and the timing and nature of the reassessment will be as specified in the Programme Document.

-8. Requirements for the Award of a Postgraduate Certificate and Rules for the Award of Distinction and Merit
+8. Requirements for the Award of a Postgraduate Certificate and Rules for the Award of Distinction and

-- 8.1 The requirement for the award of a Postgraduate Certificate is an average of Grade D in 60 credits, with not less than 40 of these credits at Grade D or above - 8.2 A candidate who has achieved Grade C or better in all components and Grade B or above in at least one third of the total credits of the award will be eligible for the award with Merit. - 8.3 A candidate who has achieved Grade B or better in all components and Grade A in at least one third of the total credits of the award will be eligible for the award with Distinction.
+- 8.1 The requirement for the award of a Postgraduate Certificate is an average aggregation score of 9 (equivalent to D3) or above in 60 credits, with not less than 40 of these credits at Grade D or above. - 8.2 A candidate who has achieved an average aggregation score of 15 (equivalent to B3) at the first sitting will be eligible for the award with Merit.
+Where the average overall aggregation score falls within the range 14.1 and 14.9 the Board of Examiners shall have discretion to make the award with Merit. - 8.3 A candidate who has achieved an average aggregation score of 18 (equivalent to A5) at the first sitting will be eligible for the award with Distinction.
+Where the average overall aggregation score falls within the range 17.1 to 17.9 the Board of Examiners shall have the discretion to make the award with Distinction.